adityapatelgithub/Library-Management-System/README.md

 # Library-Management-System
-I started learning Java last week (26 July 2017).
-This is my first project in Java.
-I am so proud of it that I decided to upload this project online.
-If you are interested to check out my project, clone the repository.
-I used NetBeans for this project.
-Notes:
+A library management system written in Java.
+The system provides an easy GUI interface to librarians to manage books.
+This system uses SQLite to store and process data.

+If you are interested to see my project:

+1) Clone the repository.
-1) I used SQLite for this project to store important information.
-You would have to change the location of SQLite file in JavaConnect class.
+2) Change the location (path) of SQLite file in JavaConnect class.
-2) I used the following jars (which you might need to install): sqlitejdbc-v056.jar
+2) Install the folowing jars:
+   sqlitejdbc-v056.jar
    JTattoo-1.6.11.jar
    DateChooser.jar